-Lord, will You intervene in long-term aftermath of this battle?
+In Your mercy, Lord hear our prayer.
+Will You intervene in the long-term aftermath of this battle?
 We have sinned against You and the place of Birch Coulee.
-Will You forgive the bitter judgments of all participants; whether those charging from high ground, or looking uphill in terror?
-Will You make this place a holy site of conflict resolution?
+Will You forgive the bitter judgments of all participants?
+Will You make this site a holy site of peace?
 To the Minnesotan, American, and Dakotan of this event, and their generations, I speak this truth; “…A Savior has been born to you; he is Christ the Lord.”

 We correctly see that we have a right to our “self”, but our trust is broken and incomplete .
-We don’t see another’s right to “self” because we trust in our rational human abilities, or irrational human emotions.
+We don’t see another’s right to “self” because we trust solely in our human abilities.
 We do not seek, believe in, or rely on an “other” perspective greater than our “self”.
-So, we do battle, both parties attempting to preserve their precious “selves”.
+So, we do battle, both parties attempting to preserve their precious “self”.

 “Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.”
 Philippians 2:3,4

 2 thoughts on “U.S. – Dakota War Battle of Birch Coulee Sep 2, 1862”

 The Indian Wars were sad things.
 The Indians did not understand the settlers, and I expect most of the settlers saw the Indians as a dangerous nuisance.